Stonelinks/stonelinks.github.io/pages/posts/2012-03-26-first-contribution-to-opensource/index.md

 Up until now, all my contributions to open source have been programs I have written, and as a general practice I like to make all my work open source if I can.
 However, its a nice feeling to have some code I wrote incorporated into someone else's project for a change.

 The program in question here is called [OpenTLD](https://github.com/gnebehay/OpenTLD).
-Its a program for tracking objects (not just faces) in unconstrained video streams with NO training data beforehand (TLD stands for Tracking, Learning and Detection).
+Its a program for tracking objects (not just faces) in unconstrained video streams with NO training data beforehand (TLD stands for **T**racking, **L**earning and **D**etection).
 Instead of using precomputed classifiers (like I previously have done with OpenCV), OpenTLD builds a model of what it is supposed to be detecting on the fly.
 To demonstrate, above is a slightly creepy demo of OpenTLD tracking my face.

 The version of OpenTLD here is actually the C++ implementation of OpenTLD.
 OpenTLD began life as a bunch of [Matlab programs](https://github.com/zk00006/OpenTLD) written as part of Zdenek Kalal's PHD thesis.
 [Here](http://www.youtube.com/watch?v=1GhNXHCQGsM) is a more advanced video by him talking / showing off OpenTLD (he calls it Predator).